Background

 5. Effective fraud prevention without sacrificing accessibility

 Fraud risk is a known challenge in emergency relief programs, where urgency and high applicant volume can create vulnerabilities.
 LA regional authorities and AidKit anticipated this risk and implemented layered safeguards to protect program integrity.
-AidKit’s fraud prevention approach combined AI-enhanced identity verification, geospatial data analysis, and human review—allowing the team to detect and prevent a significant volume of ineligible and fraudulent applications without creating unnecessary barriers for legitimate applicants.
+AidKit’s fraud prevention approach combined AI-enhanced identity verification, geospatial data analysis, and human review—allowing the team to detect and prevent a significant volume of ineligible and fraudulent applications.

 6.Grant amounts aligned to verified damages

 AidKit’s system incorporated damage severity data directly from inspectors, enabling LA’s DEO and EWDD to offer tiered grants based on verified impact.
-Mapping platforms visualized this information in real time, supporting both applicant verification and strategic decision-making.
+Using applicant data combined with public data, DEO was able to visualize information in real time, supporting both applicant verification and strategic decision-making.

 “We know who completely lost their brick-and-mortar business.
 We know who lost their job because they worked in a residence that burned down… We have a lot of really dynamic data that not only will help us get grants to those that need the most but will also help us better understand the true economic impact of this crisis… to design recovery solutions for the communities.”